 Announcement (December 2015)

-Chairman of the Eden Park Trust Board, Mr Doug McKay, has announced the appointment of the Park’s new CEO, Mr Guy Ngata.
+The Chairman of The Eden Park Trust Board, Mr Doug McKay, has announced the appointment of the Park’s new CEO, Mr Guy Ngata.

 Mr Ngata joins Eden Park from the 21,000 capacity Allphones Arena in Sydney, where he has been General Manager for the last three years.